suriyan/iWriteIt/README.md

     pip install plyer
     ```

-    *NOTE THAT: On Windows and Linux also requires eSpeak (http://espeak.sourceforge.net/)*
+    *NOTE THAT: On Windows and Linux depended on eSpeak (http://espeak.sourceforge.net/)*

 TESTED TARGET
 -------------